 Bhairavi is responsible for creating that is followed by destruction.
 She is also known as Tripura Bhairavi, which is associated with three lokas or three worlds.

-She bears aspects of Agni(Fire), Vidyut(lightening), and Surya(Sun) encompassing gods like Indra, Surya, and Agni.
+She bears aspects of Agni(Fire), Vidyut(lightening), and Surya(Sun), encompassing gods like Indra, Surya, and Agni.
 She is the goddess of Kundalini, a divine form of energy situated as the base of the spine.
-This is also a reason why worshiping Devi Bhairavi almost always consists of meditation which will help awaken Kundalini.
+This is also why worshiping Devi Bhairavi almost always consists of meditation which will help awaken Kundalini.

 Origin of Goddess Bhairavi

 The goddess of destruction is the consort of Kala Bhairava, the aggressive form of Lord Shiva hence also known as Kala Bhairavi.
 Goddess Kali is known as the most primordial form of energy (Adi Shakti).
 She is worshiped in ten different forms known as Dasa Mahavidyas, the fifth of which is Bhairavi.
 That is also the reason she shares so many characteristics with Goddess Kali.

 Devi Bhairavi glorifies the supreme power of speech, which is empowered by the ferocity of the burning fire, Tejas.

 Her fierce appearance

 Goddess Bhairavi is often portraited in a cremation ground doing different kinds of sadhana.
 Her hair, unlike other goddesses, is not tied neatly, sprawling all across her head.
 She wears red garments with a garland made up of skulls, just like Goddess Kali.

 Her one hand is shown, granting us boon and telling us to show no fear.
 On the one hand, she carries a sword, and on the other hand, she carries a body-less head.
 She has dark greyish red skin and blood smeared on her body.
 She is shown holding weapons such as a trident and a thunderbolt.